markturansky/kubernetes/docs/design/persistentstorage.md

 * Provide working examples for each type of storage and cloud provider.
 * Use or don't impede [ #2598 - Tim Hockin's volumes framework](https://github.com/GoogleCloudPlatform/kubernetes/pull/2598)

+## Future enhancements

+Currently, admins will manually create storage devices and make them available to the cluster.
+These tasks will become automated.
+A follow-up proposal to this persistent storage will be a `PersistentStorageDeviceManager` that keeps various types of storage available at certain minimum levels.

 ## Constraints and Assumptions

 * Kubernetes makes no guarantees at runtime that the storage devices exist or are available.
 High availability is left to the storage provider.